bookingcom/carbonapi/tests/experimental/README.md

 # e2e test

-This directory contails carbonapi test files for e2e test for the go-carbon -> zipper -> api stack.
+This directory contains carbonapi test files for e2e test for the go-carbon -> zipper -> api stack.

 Brings the system up, brings data, doing some render, find and expand calls.
 Checks if data got in and out.

-Needs to be strated from Makefile in the root directory of the project.
+Needs to be started from Makefile in the root directory of the project.

 Requires Docker, docker compose and [hurl](https://hurl.dev/).